drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Further more, Jupyter Notebooks are a great way to initially codify a task.
 They are shareable, repeatable, auditable, and versionable playbook.
 Notebooks can also server as supplemental examples to documentation.

 Patterns will emerge from the notebooks.
 Code can then be extracted in to their own library or tool.
 Previously executed Notebooks can provide test-cases and test-data.
-Now the team is on the path to a culture of development practices.
+Now the team is on the path to success and a culture of development practices.

 With the ability to develop, the effectiveness of the team increases.
 Now the focus the team can shift towards preventive and optimization work.